The Language Barrier in China

 Weather & Climate

 China is a seismic hotspot which experiences landslides and earthquakes throughout the year.
-Most are minor and are not worth serious consideration.
-However, occasional seismic activity, like the earthquake in February scoring a 6.8 magnitude, can cause distress.
-This is something you should consider when thinking about living in China.
+Most are minor and are not worth serious consideration; however some can cause significant damage.
+This is something you should take into account when thinking about living in China.

 During the wet season (May-November), the Southern and Eastern coastal regions experience typhoons and many parts of the country are prone to flooding.
 Coastal regions of China are also vulnerable to tsunami waves.